 As for the marketing side of the business,

-At the same time, well-established brands do not need unnecessary elements.
-In this context, one of the most important points in logo design is to destroy forms that do not serve any purpose.
+At the same time, we can say that good brands do not need unnecessary elements.
+In this context, one of the most important points in logo design is the following.
+Eliminate forms that serve no purpose.
 A meaningless line or detail makes the logo overly complicated.

-Let's examine the trend of simplification through examples;
+Let's examine the simplification trend through examples;

-Mastercard aims at a logo which can be read easily on any platform while getting rid of its cargo in its new logo.
-At the same time, this new logo will reduce the possible cognitive workload of the users looking at the logo with the reduced level of detail.
+Mastercard has created a logo that can be easily read on any platform, while getting rid of its burdens in its new logo.
+This new logo increases emotional bonds as it reduces the cognitive load of users who look at the logo with the lowest level of detail.

-This is because the 100,000-year-old human brain still acts with this primitive instinct.
+This is because the 100,000-year-old human brain still acts on this primitive instinct.
 Therefore, the correct use of geometric forms is an important point.
-All this information is revealed by measuring how people react to logos as a result of neuromarketing research.
-This information is also a resource for future logo designs.
+All this information comes out by measuring how people react to logos as a result of neuromarketing research.
+This information is also a source for future logo designs.

 Wouldn't you like your brand to have such a logo?